LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

 Congratulations, you have gotten everyone to the keyboard at least once, now we can start the working on improving the flow.

 At this point, as the facilitator, you should endeavor to talk only in questions.
+This is where you can start to loosen up on the strictness.
+You might also want to position yourself near the back of the room.
-Keep an idea out for
+Keep an eye out for

 * Small victories to celebrate
 * People not listening